lusxvr/mrta-bachelorThesis/README.md

 01task_4.json - As the second task for the first agent the algorithm assigned task 4

 13task_5.json - As the fourth task for the second agent the algorithm assigned task 6

+##Yaml Output

+Make sure to have template.yaml in the directory

+Creates assignment.yaml file which holds the generated string sequence for executing the tasks with the robot